Venafi/terraform-provider-venafi/examples/f5_example/README.md

     }
     ```

-2. Set your asset_name for your vars in `locals`, remeber that locals<sup>[1](https://www.terraform.io/docs/language/values/locals.html)</sup> are values that multiple times within a module without repeating it:
+2. Set your asset_name for your vars in `locals` (remember that locals<sup>[1](https://www.terraform.io/docs/language/values/locals.html)</sup> are values that can be used multiple times within a module without repeating it):

     ```
     locals {